 3. Research related search terms

-This step is a great way to fill out keywords research list.
+This step is a great way to fill out a keywords research list.
 For instance, if someone is struggling to come up with more keywords, he/she can go to Google.com and see the related search items that appear when a keyword is plugged in.
 When a phrase is typed, there are some suggestions for searches below that are related to the original input.
 These keywords can generate more ideas for other keywords.

 To spark more ideas, type in the Google search bar some of those related searches and have a look at their related searches.

-Long tail keywords are phrases that normally contain three or more words, whereas, head terms are phrases that are normally more generic and shorter in length.
-For a well-balanced keyword strategy with short-term wins and long-term goals, it is significant to check if your keyword lists have a healthy mix of both long tail and head terms.
+Long-tail keywords are phrases that normally contain three or more words, whereas, head terms are phrases that are normally more generic and shorter in length.
+For a well-balanced keyword strategy with short-term wins and long-term goals, it is significant to check if your keyword lists have a healthy mix of both long-tail and head terms.

 5. Have an eye on your competitors

 Understanding what kind of keywords the rivals or competitors are trying to rank for can be a good way to evaluate the existing keyword lists.
-However, it does not always mean that one should follow the exact footsteps of their competitors.
+However, it does not always mean that one should follow in the exact footsteps of their competitors.
 Just because a keyword is important to someone, does not mean it is important to others but it definitely makes sense to work on certain keywords that the competitor is working on and that are on your list, too.
 However, don’t ignore the ones which are ignored by your competitors as this could be a great chance to own market share on important keywords.

 How to identify what keywords the competitors are ranking for?
-Besides manually searching for them in an incognito browser to find out what positions the competitors are in, there is a software called SEMrush that allows to run several free reports that display the top keywords for the entered domain.
+Besides manually searching for them in an incognito browser to find out what positions the competitors are in, there is a software called SEMrush that allows running several free reports that display the top keywords for the entered domain.
 This way, one can get a sense of the kinds of terms the competitors are ranking for.

 6. To narrow down the keyword list, use the Google AdWords Keyword Planner